Wang Hao was born in Harbin, Heilongjiang.

 <2014> In April 2014, Wang Hao participated in the inaugural Gashimov Memorial (Group B) (2014), the category XVII second tier of a tournament to commemorate the late Azeri grandmaster.
 He scored 5/9 to place =3rd in the ten player round robin event.

 <2015> In April he played in the Bangkok Chess Club Open (2015), and placed 4th with 7/9, half a point behind the three co-leaders of the event.
+In June, he competed in the 10th Edmonton International (2015) in Canada, and placed =2nd behind Pentala Harikrishna, and alongside Vassily Ivanchuk and Surya Shekhar Ganguly.

 <Age>: In 1999, Wang came third in the U-10 Youth World Championship in Oropesa del Mar, Spain.
 In October 2006, he came =5th in the World Junior Championship (2006) and a year later, he placed third in the World Junior Championship (2007).

 <World>: In October 2005 he qualified for the FIDE World Cup (2005), when he came joint first in the Beijing Zonal 3.5 tournament but lost his first-round match against Vladimir Malakhov.
 He made it to the second round of the World Chess Cup (2007), before succumbing to Ruslan Ponomariov.
 He fared slightly better in the World Cup (2009), but was defeated in the third round by Shakhriyar Mamedyarov.
 He qualified for the World Cup (2011) via his rating, but withdrew at the eleventh hour for health reasons.
 He is qualified by virtue of his rating to play in the World Cup (2013), where he defeated Liu Qingnan in the first round but was eliminated when he lost to Russian veteran GM Alexey Dreev in the second round.
+He again qualified by rating to play in the World Cup (2015) and defeated Milos Perunovic to progress to the second round where he unexpectedly lost to compatriot Lu Shanglei and was eliminated from the Cup.

 <2012-2013 FIDE Grand Prix series>: Playing as the AGON nominee in the FIDE Grand Prix London (2012), Wang Hao scored 5.5/11 to place 6th and get 70 GP points on the board for his 2014 World Championship campaign.
 He placed =1st alongside Sergey Karjakin and Alexander Morozevich with 6.5/11 in the FIDE Grand Prix Tashkent (2012), increasing his Grand Prix tally to 210 points.
 His 3rd outing at the FIDE Grand Prix Beijing (2013) was disastrous, placing =9th and scoring insufficient Grand Prix points to be in a position to contest the top 2 positions needed to qualify for the Candidates Tournament 2014, which combined with his results from the World Cup 2013, have eliminated him from the 2014 World Championship cycle.
 His final outing at the FIDE Grand Prix Paris (2013) had no bearing on the outcome, but in the event he placed =7th with 5/11.